pteich/h5web-es6-boilerplate/README.md

 - ES6 (ES2015) via Babel transpiler (use all those shiny new [ES6 Features](http://es6-features.org/) now, [https://babeljs.io/](https://babeljs.io/))
 - Browserify (used together with babelify for module loading the new ES6 way via import/export in your JS files)
 - Browser-Sync (for synchronised browser testing [http://www.browsersync.io/](http://www.browsersync.io/))
+- Code minification for CSS and JS for production relases (ass `--production` argument to gulp task)

 ## ES6 / ES2015